 And with a swift glance toward her mother’s retreating figure, she pulled the crumpled piece of paper out of her pocket, twisted it hesitantly between her fingers before pressing it into the palm of my hand.
 All the while, Ruggia’s gaze remained fixed on the silhouette of her mother’s back through the open door.
 Silently she made a pleading gesture for me to say nothing, and I slipped the letter, unread, into my bag.
 I wondered then what secret thoughts it concealed, what questions it might ask, what despair it was about to share with me.
 But the answers would have to wait until I was safely away from Ruggia’s house.

 Ruggia is twenty-one and lives with her parents and sister in Saatli, in southern Azerbaijan.
-Her brother is a soldier, currently serving on the frontline, helping to maintain the fragile peace with neighboring Armenia.
+Her brother is a soldier, currently serving on the frontline, helping to maintain the fragile peace with neighbouring Armenia.
 Another, older sister has married and moved out.
 In other words, hers is a fairly typical Azerbaijani family.

 Even now I can’t tell you the full text of the letter for the simple reason that no one has, as yet, successfully translated it for me.
 So far, each person I have asked to explain its meaning has halted abruptly halfway, attempted to compose themselves, and then given up the unequal struggle.
 Fighting back tears, even the grown men have apologized and handed it back to me saying, “I’m really sorry, I can’t go on.
 It’s just too sad.”